-This Ensaymada recipe yields a soft and fluffy bread with step by step video.
-If you’ve tried every Ensaymada recipe with no luck and are ready to give up, have faith!
-This unforgettable sweet and savory treat became easy to make thanks to this quick and easy No-Fail Ensaymada Recipe!
+This Ensaymada recipe produces soft and fluffy bread and includes a step-by-step video.
+If you’ve attempted other Ensaymada recipes without success and are considering giving up, don’t lose hope!
+This delightful, sweet, and savory treat is now easy to make, thanks to this quick and reliable no-fail Ensaymada recipe.

-This Ensaymada recipe is no-fail and easy to follow.
-This is a copycat taste from the one we get from Red Ribbon or Goldilocks.
-It will yield 12 pieces of fluffy bread, and it is perfect for a Filipino party or occasion you may have.
-Double this Ensaymada recipe to make more and share with everybody.
-This could be your chance to make your own instead of going to Goldilocks or Red Ribbon.
+This Ensaymada recipe is easy to follow and captures the delightful taste of those from Red Ribbon or Goldilocks.
+It yields 12 pieces of fluffy bread, making it perfect for any Filipino party or special occasion.
+Feel free to double the recipe if you want to make more and share it with everyone.
+This is your opportunity to create your own Ensaymada instead of buying it from Goldilocks or Red Ribbon.

 Is Ensaymada Spanish or Filipino?

-● Oven and Stove Top Burner – You will need a burner and pot to make the water roux in and an oven for baking the ensaymada.
+- Oven and Stove Top Burner: You will need a burner and pot to prepare the water roux and an oven to bake the Ensaymada.

-● Cupcake Mold – A cupcake mold in the perfect shape for baking these rounded treats.
+- Cupcake Mold: A cupcake mold perfectly shapes these rounded treats.

-● Electric Mixer – Either a hand or stand mixer makes mixing up this dough much more accessible.
-You can mix by hand, but it will take some muscle power!
+- Electric Mixer: Either a hand or stand mixer makes it much easier to mix the dough.
+You can mix by hand, but it will require more effort!

-● Mixing Bowls and Mixing Utensils – A few mixing bowls and tools will help you measure and mix the ingredients for this recipe.
+- Mixing Bowls and Utensils: A few bowls and tools will help you measure and combine the ingredients for this recipe.

-● Sugar – White granulated sugar is perfect for giving this pastry its lightly sweet flavor.
+- Sugar: White granulated sugar imparts a lightly sweet flavor.

-● Salt – A hint of salt makes everything taste better.
-Use your favorite fine-grain salt for this recipe.
+- Salt: A hint of salt enhances the overall taste.
+Use your favorite fine-grain salt.

 For the Water Roux:

-● All-Purpose Flour and Water – This Recipe uses a simple water roux to help stabilize the bread and give it a great body.
-Use all-purpose flour and filtered tap water for this recipe.
+- All-Purpose Flour and Water: This simple water roux stabilizes the bread and improves its texture.
+Use all-purpose flour and filtered tap water.

 - Water and Active Dry Yeast